My Policy Priorities

 Luxury Condos Shouldn’t Be All That We Build

 A healthy, vibrant community needs a mix of housing types for different needs - for example, affordable housing, rental units, single-family homes, mid-rise apartments and condos.
 However, in Etobicoke-Lakeshore, we are seeing an almost singular focus on high-rise condominiums, due to their profitability for developers and desirability by investors.
 Meanwhile, our communities face a massive shortage of family-sized homes.
 We need a better balance between high-rise condominiums and other housing types.
 Ontario can and should do more to promote the construction of mid-rise “missing middle” housing such as duplexes, triplexes, and townhouses.
-That’s why the Ontario NDP supports zoning reforms to encourage this type of housing and increased funding for non-profit and co-op housing providers
+That’s why the Ontario NDP plan includes zoning reforms to encourage this type of housing and increased funding for non-profit and co-op housing providers.

 We Need to Invest in Infrastructure to Accompany Density